Many fruits and vegetables are high in potassium. This can include beans and sweet potatoes.

 This article lists 14 of the foods highest in potassium.

 Beans and lentils are both good sources of potassium.

-White beans are one of the best, containing 829 mg of potassium in one cup (179 grams), or 18% of the RDI (3).
+White beans are one of the best, containing 421 mg of potassium in 1/2 cup (130 grams) (

-Beans and lentils are good sources of potassium, with one cup (179 grams) of white beans providing 18% of the RDI.
-They are also packed with fiber, protein and other vitamins and minerals.
+Beans and lentils are good sources of potassium that are packed with fiber, protein, and other vitamins and minerals.

-Yet potatoes and sweet potatoes are not just good sources of potassium.
-They are also high in vitamin C, vitamin B6 and manganese.
+But potatoes aren’t just good sources of potassium.
+They also contain vitamins A, C, B6, and manganese.

 Parsnips are a white root vegetable similar to carrots.

-One cup (156 grams) of parsnips provides 12% of the RDI, or 572 mg of potassium (15).
+One cup (160 grams) of parsnips provides 570 mg of potassium (